AC Technician Career, Education, Certification & Salary

 There is always a demand for new technicians since those that enter the field often choose to move up along their career trajectory.
 Trained AC techs can easily go on to become supervisors, service managers, or business owners.

-In terms of hiring, there is always a need for residential AC technicians, who are often employed by contractors during the building process or by homeowners directly when maintenance or repairs are needed.
-AC technicians are also recruited by companies with climate-controlled warehouses to ensure the safety of their inventory.
+In terms of hiring, there is always a need for residential AC technicians, who contractors often employ during the building process or by homeowners directly when maintenance or repairs are needed.
+Companies with climate-controlled warehouses also recruit AC technicians to ensure the safety of their inventory.

-Businesses that rely on technology and have on-site electronics often need rooms or buildings with specialized cooling systems dedicated to keeping the equipment functioning correctly.
+Businesses that rely on technology and have on-site electronics often need rooms or buildings with specialized cooling systems to keep the equipment functioning correctly.
 Virtually any company that conducts business indoors will need an AC technician at some point, making the job more interesting.

 AC Technician Job Requirements